The FACES of Tennessee Williams

 John H. Grizzell founded the consultancy of Grizzell & Co. in 1992.
 His work includes campaigns, design, and branding for a multitude of organizations—locally and nationally.
 He holds degrees from Webster University and Western Kentucky University, attended the Kansas City Art Institute and Harvard University- studying under such designers as Massimo Vignelli and Victor Papanek.

 A long-time resident of Saint Louis, he has been a patron and supporter of the Tennessee Williams Festival since its inception.
+Grizzell & Co. has also won several graphic design awards for the TWStL program book including the ones below.

 Poster for 1st Annual Tennessee Williams Festival